 The SKS sales and marketing team makes sure that a new book’s pre-release and eventually complete product information are available in publishing systems that are used by merchants and stockists alike.
 SKS publishes a list of the current year’s published books every spring.
 The list also includes books published in academic series of SKS.
 This publishing list is widely distributed to the media, book stores and libraries.

 Information on each new book is distributed on SKS’ social media channels.
-Once an academic book has been released, its introduction and bibliographical information are sent to thematic academic media outlets as well as to universities.
-Requests for review copies of all SKS books should be sent to the marketing coordinator.
+Once an academic book has been released, its press release is sent to thematic academic media outlets as well as to universities.
+Requests for review copies of all SKS books should be sent to the publishing coordinator.
 SKS follows up on its books’ reception and archives their related reviews.

-Works published in the Studia Fennica series will always be published in open access in the future, and as such, a book processing fee will not be required for their publication.
+SKS does not require a book processing fee.
 If, however, the author or author group have reserved research funds for open access publishing, we recommend them to participate in the costs with an EUR 6,000 book processing fee.

 Instructions for formatting an academic manuscript in Studia Fennica series